 To solve these problems faster and increase the probability of getting the right answer first, miners need to have high hash rates on their computers, which symbolize the capacity to solve these problems and find the 64-digit hexadecimal number or hash.

+Why is GPU used for mining?
 When Bitcoin appeared back in 2009 and the first miners started using its blockchain for transactions, CPU (Central Processing Unit) mining was a popular method for mining bitcoins.
 The power of your PC processor or laptop was good enough to mine BTC and get you rewarded.
-Bitcoin was worth almost nothing in the first years and there weren’t many people interested in mining it.
+Bitcoin was worth almost nothing in the first years, and there weren’t many people interested in mining it.

 As the Bitcoin network grows, the mining reward in BTC gets halved every four years, but at the same time, the market value of the currency has increased to over 50.000 US dollars in 2021.
 Throughout the years, CPU mining became an obsolete method for acquiring BTC since the computing power of CPUs has long since been surpassed by GPUs (Graphics Processing Units).